jacksongoode/disable-bloat/README.md

 To revert settings, just run `./disable_bloat.sh --revert`

-## Note to users:
+## Issues

-Please open up issues with this script so we can document consequences of disabling each service!
+*Please* open up issues with this script so we can document consequences of disabling each service!

 ## Related projects
 - https://gist.github.com/b0gdanw/812997a189f72f3953e0a1bb237f783d